Ricardo Quintela: Political career

 Quintela's political activism began early in his life in the Peronist Youth; he was appointed president of the La Rioja Capital Department Peronist Youth in 1986.
 In 1993 he was elected to the Legislature of La Rioja for a four-year term, representing the Capital Department.
 Following the end of this term, he was elected to the Argentine Chamber of Deputies for La Rioja, serving a full four-year term until 2003.

 From 2003 to 2015 he was intendente (mayor) of the City of La Rioja.
 In 2017 he was elected again to the Provincial Chamber of Deputies, representing the Capital Department as well.

 In 2019, then-governor Sergio Casas attempted to hold a referendum to modify the provincial constitution and allow further re-elections; the attempt was blocked by the Supreme Court of Argentina, and so Casas nominated Quintela, a close ally, to succeed him in the post.
 Quintela ran in the 2019 election in a three-way race against a fellow Justicialist Party candidate and former governor, Luis Beder Herrera, as well as Juntos por el Cambio candidate Julio Martínez; Quintela won with 45% of the vote and was sworn in on 11 December 2019.

 On 13 October 2020, Quintela was elected as president of the La Rioja provincial chapter of the Justicialist Party, following the resignation of Casas from the post.

 Personal life

 Quintela is nicknamed "El Gitano".
 He has five children: Emilse, Christian, Exequiel, Jerónimo and Guadalupe.
 His sister, Teresa Quintela, is also active in politics and served as a national senator for La Rioja.
+His ex-wife Gabriela Pedrali is a National Deputy for La Rioja.